janantala/angular-adaptive-scroll/README.md

     bower install

-This will copy the scroll files into your `components` folder, along with its dependencies.
+This will copy the scroll files into your `bower_components` folder, along with its dependencies.
 Load the script files in your application:

-    <script type="text/javascript" src="components/angular/angular.js"></script>
+    <script type="text/javascript" src="bower_components/angular/angular.js"></script>
-    <script type="text/javascript" src="components/angular-adaptive-scroll/src/adaptive-scroll.js"></script>
+    <script type="text/javascript" src="bower_components/angular-adaptive-scroll/angular-adaptive-scroll.min.js"></script>

 **Add the adaptive.scroll module** as a dependency to your application module: